ycdxsb/PocOrExp_in_Github/2023/README.md

 - [https://github.com/Live-Hack-CVE/CVE-2023-0783](https://github.com/Live-Hack-CVE/CVE-2023-0783) :  ![starts](https://img.shields.io/github/stars/Live-Hack-CVE/CVE-2023-0783.svg) ![forks](https://img.shields.io/github/forks/Live-Hack-CVE/CVE-2023-0783.svg)

 ## CVE-2023-0782
  A vulnerability was found in Tenda AC23 16.03.07.45 and classified as critical.
 Affected by this issue is the function formSetSysToolDDNS/formGetSysToolDDNS of the file /bin/httpd.
-The manipulation leads to stack-based buffer overflow.
+The manipulation leads to out-of-bounds write.
 The attack may be launched remotely.
 The exploit has been disclosed to the public and may be used.
 The identifier of this vulnerability is VDB-220640.